 All students in the Technical Writing and Communication major are eligible to apply for the following scholarships:

-The Writing Studies Department is pleased to announce the Coakley Ames Award for students interested in improving their writing through advanced study.
+The Writing Studies Department is pleased to announce the Coakley Ames Writing Award for students interested in improving their writing through advanced study.
 This award is made possible by a generous donation from the Coakley Ames family, who support improvement in student writing at the University of Minnesota.

 Please include “Coakley Ames Writing Award” in the subject line of your email.
 If you would prefer to submit your application materials in person, you may submit them to 214 Nolte Center.

-Funds will be awarded fall semester 2014; students must be registered students at the University of Minnesota in order to receive the award.
+Funds will be awarded spring semester 2016; students must be registered students at the University of Minnesota in order to receive the award.
 If the recipient of the award currently receives financial aid through the University of Minnesota, the award will be applied toward the student’s financial aid.
-Contact email@example.com with any questions about the award.
+Contact firstname.lastname@example.org with any questions about the award.